ADTransport/Companywebsite/README.txt

 The layout of each page is done in each HTML file and i should have added good comments to help the person reading understand.

+Please contact Farres with any question you may have.
+Email: farresamrharwork@gmail.com

 ELEMENTS FILE IS USED FOR TESTING AND IS NOT SHOWN ON THE WEBSITE.
 PLEASE DON'T WORRY ABOUT IT UNLESS YOU WANT TO SEE HOW THINGS WORK